Ever wondered why it costs less to ship a product from China than to send one back?

 As a dropshipper, you want the best profit margins without overcharging your customers.

-China gives you the best chance of staying profitable with its cheap products and low shipping fees.
+China offers you the best chance of staying profitable with its low-priced products and low shipping costs.

-However, if your supplier is in China, you must take measures to handle returns.
+However, if your supplier is in China, you must have procedures in place to handle returns.

 The supplier may not accept returns, and even if they do, sending items back might be too costly.
 So, you'll need to devise a way of handling returns.